kenkendk/sharpaescrypt/README.md

 OSX 10.6+, Mono 2.6+, 32bit and 64bit

 Besides a CLI runtime, no further dependencies are required.

+The 1.3.3 version is built targeting the .netstandard2.0 profile and works with .Net Framwork 4.6 and .netcoreapp2.0.

 Using From the Command Line
 ===========================